28nitin07/regform/public/markdown/FAQ.md

 # Frequently Asked Questions (FAQ)

-## Registration
+## General

 ### Q: What is the age requirement for registration?
 A: Participants must be between 17 and 25 years old as of February 1, 2026.
-This means:
-- Minimum birthdate: February 2, 2001
-- Maximum birthdate: February 1, 2009

 ### Q: When is the registration deadline?
-A: Check the official event website for the current registration deadline.
+A: First week of January.
 Early registration is recommended as slots may be limited.

 ### Q: Can I register for multiple sports?
-A: Yes, you can register for multiple sports.
-Simply complete the registration form for each sport you wish to participate in.
-Then proceed to Payments.
+A: No, you can only register for 1 sport.
+Complete the registration form for the sport you wish to participate in, then proceed to Payments.

 ### Q: Is there a registration fee?
-A: Yes, there is a registration fee.
-You will be able to view and pay the fee during the payment section after completing your registration form.
+A: Yes, there is a registration fee of Rs.
+800 per person.
+You will be able to view the total amount and pay the fee in the payment section after completing your registration form.

 ## Form Submission

 ### Q: What information do I need to provide in the registration form?
 A: You will need to provide:
+- Personal details of the Coach (optional - name, gender, contact information)
-- Personal details (name, date of birth, contact information)
+- Personal details of the Participants (name, D.O.B, contact information)
 - Educational institution details
-- Sport-specific information as required by the sport
+- Sport-specific information (as required by the sport)
-- Emergency contact information
-- Photo (as per specifications)

 ### Q: Can I save my form as a draft?
 A: Yes, you can save your form as a draft before final submission.
-You can return and complete it later by logging in with your credentials.
+You can return to and complete it later by logging in with your credentials.

 ### Q: Can I edit my form after submission?
 A: Once a form is submitted, it cannot be edited.
 Please review all information carefully before clicking the submit button.

 ### Q: What should I do if I want to register again after payment?
-A: Register in all the sports before making the final payment.
-If yo have made the payment with a given account, you cannot login with the same account.
+A: Make sure to complete the registration before making the final payment.
+If you have made the payment with a given account, you cannot login with the same account.
 Make an account with a different email ID, then register and make payments.

 ### Q: What photo specifications are required?